• Home

 Creating a custom geometry component

 The next step is to create a component that will register a custom geometry in A-Frame.
 This geometry component will use the coordinates provided by the OSM conversion and create basic 3D shapes.
-Once the component is created, it'll be appended to the <a-scene>
+Once the component is created, it'll be appended to the <a-scene>.

-.
+First, I'll create a new JavaScript file called geom.js and put that in the same js directory as script.mjs.
 This file will hold any custom A-Frame geometries that I want to create.

 Creating a custom A-Frame geometry requires a good amount of knowledge of THREE.js.
 A-Frame is built with THREE.js as a base, allowing you to easily create immersive 3D scenes with basic geometries, but it's incredibly extensible by tapping into THREE.js's custom geometries.